YJL33/LeetCode/README.md

 # LeetCode
 Solutions of LeetCode

+36 Valid Sudoku
+Determine if a Sudoku is valid, according to: Sudoku Puzzles - The Rules.
+The Sudoku board could be partially filled, where empty cells are filled with the character '.'.

 136 Single Number
 Given an array of integers, every element appears twice except for one.
 Find that single one.
 Note: